-The Moon is the logical site for the next stage of large-scale space exploration and development.
-We now have the ability and cultural maturity to transform the Moon, in a peaceful and responsible manner, into an inhabited sister planet of the Earth and thus reap the benefits of becoming a multi-world species and eventual masters of the solar system.
-All that remains is to define goals, set timetables, and apply our technological, financial, and cultural expertise to the accomplishment of this significant next step in the emergence of humankind as a true spacefaring civilization.
+technological capability for transforming the Moon, in a peaceful and responsible manner, into an inhabited sister planet of the Earth and thus reaping the benefits of becoming a multi-world species and eventual masters of the solar system.
+All that remains is to define goals, set timetables, and apply our technological, financial, and cultural expertise to the accomplishment of this significant next step in space development.